-The proposed subdivisions have no adverse impact on the Fernhill Estate or on heritage items in the vicinity, the western area being well removed from the core of the Fernhill estate, and having no adverse impact on the adjacent heritage item Fairlight (which sits on 2 hectares), and the careful design of the eastern subdivision ensures no adverse impact on the Fernhill estate or on heritage items in the vicinity including Mulgoa Public School.
-Due to the careful design of the eastern subdivision, including setback of houses in the northern section of the subdivision from Mulgoa Road by 100 metres behind a parkland setting, it is considered there are no adverse heritage impacts arising from this subdivision.
+The proposed subdivision has minimal impact on the Fernhill Estate or on heritage items in the vicinity and the careful design of the eastern subdivision ensures no adverse impact on the Fernhill estate or on heritage items in the vicinity including Mulgoa Public School.
+Due to the careful design of the eastern subdivision, including setback of houses in the northern section of the subdivision from Mulgoa Road by 65-90 metres behind a parkland setting, it is considered there are no adverse heritage impacts arising from this subdivision.